Realism (international relations): Realism as degenerative research programs

-John Vasquez applied Imre Lakatos's criteria, and concluded that realist-based research program is seen as degenerating due to the protean character of its theoretical development, an unwillingness to specify what makes the true theory, a continuous adoption of auxiliary propositions to explain away flaws, and lack of strong research findings.
-Against Vasquez, Stephen Walt argued that Vasquez overlooked the progressive power of realist theory.
-Kenneth Waltz claimed that Vasquez misunderstood Lakatos.
+John Vasquez applies Imre Lakatos's criteria, and concludes that realist-based research program is seen as degenerating due to the protean character of its theoretical development, an unwillingness to specify what makes the true theory, a continuous adoption of auxiliary propositions to explain away flaws, and lack of strong research findings.
+Vasquez points out that while Kenneth Waltz's theory predicted that states would balance against power, subsequent realists have introduced contradictory propositions, to account for the fact that states frequently do not balance as expected.
+Vasquez concludes that this "protean character" allows the realist paradigm to accommodate nearly any behavioral outcome, effectively creating a scenario that prevents the theory from being truly tested or rejected despite a general dearth of strong empirical findings.
+Against Vasquez, Stephen Walt argues that Vasquez overlook the progressive power of realist theory.
+Kenneth Waltz claims that Vasquez misunderstand Lakatos.